 Your condition will be assessed, monitored and re-evaluated while restrained.

 Recognizing that a spirit of cooperation must exist between yourself and those providing care to you, we affirm the following patient responsibilities:

 - The responsibility to provide truthful and complete health information regarding health problems you experience (including any complications or side effects from the care received).

-- The responsibility to tell the hospital or doctor’s office if you have prepared an advance directive for healthcare.
+- The responsibility to tell the hospital or doctor’s office if you have prepared an advanced directive for health care.
 (Medical Power of Attorney or Living Will)

-- The responsibility to sign required consents and release for care, and to pay for care as agreed.
+- The responsibility to sign required consents and release for care and pay for care as agreed.

 - The responsibility to make it known if you do not understand what you have been given in education, instructions or communication.

 - The responsibility to protect your valuables by sending them home with family members or having them placed in the hospital locked area.

 - The responsibility to treat hospital personnel with respect and consideration and to also respect the rights of other patients.